Rosacea: Causes and Natural Support Strategies

 Anti-Inflammatory Diet

-Eating an anti-inflammatory diet is key to repair your body and create overall health.
+Eating an anti-inflammatory diet is key to repairing your body and creating overall health.
 It is a non-negotiable for reducing rosacea as well.
 Eliminate refined sugars, refined oils, unhealthy fats, processed foods, junk foods, artificial ingredients, and toxins from your diet.

 Focus on nutrient-dense, anti-inflammatory foods, including leafy greens, such as kale, spinach, and collard greens, non-starchy vegetables, such as cucumber and celery, herbs and spices, such as turmeric, ginger, rosemary, and basil, low-glycemic index fruits, such as berries and lemon, healthy fats, such as avocados, organic ghee and butter, and coconut oil, clean protein, such as organic grass-fed beef, pasture-raised poultry, wild-caught fish, wild game, and free-range eggs, nuts and seeds for fiber, and fermented foods, such as kimchi, sauerkraut, and kefir for gut health.
 For more information on an anti-inflammatory diet, read this article.